Henry Draycott: Judicial career

 Draycott was appointed a Baron of the Court of Exchequer (Ireland) in 1563 and Master of the Rolls in 1566.
 Although he gained a reputation for integrity, Elrington Ball queries his suitability for either office, since it is not clear if he had any legal qualifications.
 However the Mastership of the Rolls was then more an administrative than a judicial office and Draycott was undoubtedly an efficient administrator; one of his principal tasks was to peruse, sort and classify the official records.
+The Barons of the Exchequer had originally been tax collectors rather than judges, and while they were now professional lawyers, the revenue gathering part of their work remained crucial until the 1660s at least.
 Another objection to his appointment to high office was his chronic ill-health: in 1567 his friend Sir Henry Sidney, the Lord Deputy of Ireland, described him as "a very sick and a weak man".
+Surprisingly, when his successor as Baron, Richard Edwarde, retired in 1570, Draycott, despite his increasing infirmity, resumed his old seat on the Exchequer.
 He was chosen as one of the lessees of the King's Inn in the same year.
 He died in 1572.

 Character

 Despite his apparent lack of legal qualifications, Draycott has been praised as a judge who was noted for integrity, and as a man whose service to the Crown deserved commendation.
 Less admirable was his greed for acquiring land, often by unscrupulous means, and his willingness to help other settlers like the rapacious Sir Peter Carew to acquire lands by similar underhanded transactions.
-Unlike most English settlers at this time, he may have had Roman Catholic sympathies: though like all public officials after 1560 he was by necessity a Protestant in his outward observance, his family within a few years of his death became and remained open Roman Catholics.
+Unlike most English settlers at this time, he may have had Roman Catholic sympathies: though like all public officials after 1560, he was by necessity a Protestant in his outward observance, his family within a few years of his death became and remained open Roman Catholics.

 Queen Elizabeth I had a personal regard for Draycott, and on his death wrote that she was sorry to have lost one whom she esteemed as a good and faithful servant, but trusted that he had exchanged this world for a better one.